dvanderweele/notes-modern-js-project-workflow/README.md

 # Notes on Modern JavaScript Project Workflow
-These notes are derived from the Code Realm YouTube channel's React / JS Project Lifecycle playlist; I have no affiliation with the channel.
+These notes are derived from the Code Realm YouTube Channel's React / JS Project Lifecycle playlist; I have no affiliation with the channel.
+These are just personal notes, and I am amenable to takedown requests.
+In any case, I highly recommend you pop over to YouTube and check out his channel.

 These notes are more focused on the vanilla JavaScript aspects of the workflow, but for the sake of completeness I suppose some of the React-related notes will be included.
 I'm not focused on recreating the React CSS Spinners project he did, but instead I'm just documenting the overall process.

 [Link to Code Realm's YouTube Channel.](https://www.youtube.com/channel/UCUDLFXXKG6zSA1d746rbzLQ)